PER|FORMER

 Chaos is the boldest Vinx-specific branch so far: intentionally rough, selection-aware, destructive when needed, and built around explicit preview/apply safety.

-• Extend Chaos into CHAOS MODE with Vandalize Sequence (local, sequence-level) and Wreck Pattern (pattern-wide, multi-track, more destructive).
+• The workflow expands into CHAOS MODE with Vandalize Sequence (local, sequence-level), Wreck Pattern (pattern-wide, multi-track, more destructive), and non-Note Entropy, all with consistent A/B preview and explicit apply/cancel behavior.

-• Add System -> Chaos Defaults with separate masks for sequence vandalizing and pattern wrecking.
+• System -> Chaos Defaults now carries separate masks for sequence vandalizing, pattern wrecking, and non-Note entropy unleashed targets.

 Acid generators